Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 Learn more in the official [Validation Component](docs/components/validation "Validation Component") documentation page.

+### Offcanvas Provider

+With the help of community member [Nex-Code](https://github.com/Nex-Code), we now have an `OffcanvasProvider` component, which mirros the structure and usage of or existing `ModalProvider` component.

+Big thanks to the [Nex-Code](https://github.com/Nex-Code) for helping us with this component.

+You can see it in action in [Offcanvas Provider](docs/services/offcanvas-provider "Offcanvas Provider") documentation page.

 ## Final Notes 🏁

 Blazorise 2.0 introduces a consistent, modernized input system and simpler APIs that make form handling easier and more intuitive.